Exchange Betting Guide

 This is achieved by backing a player or team when you feel the odds of an outcome are at their peak.

 When the odds fall and are lower than the price you placed your bet at you lay the same player or team.

-In the example below we backed Gabashvili early on at odds of 3.5 for £100.
-When he broke service and his odds fell to 2.8 we layed him for £125, giving us a £25 profit — regardless of the outcome of the match.
+Let’s say that we backed Gabashvili early on at odds of 3.5 for £100.
+When he broke the service and his odds fell to 2.8 we layed him for £125, giving us a £25 profit — regardless of the outcome of the match.